Italy with kids,

 What we’d skip or watch out for

 Long museum days — the Vatican Museums are stunning but punishing with little kids; if you go, book skip-the-line and keep it short.
-Roman cobbles are rough on strollers; a carrier helps.
-Midday August heat is brutal.
+Roman cobbles are rough on strollers, so a carrier helps.
+And midday August heat is brutal — aim for spring or fall.

 Everything we used for Italy